trevp/tripledh/tripledh.md

 The minimal variant is susceptible to identity binding issues in some cases (see Section 3.2).
-The recommended solution is to include identity data as "additional authenticated data" in the encrypted messages.
+The recommended solution is to include identity data as "associated data" in the encrypted messages.

     1. Alice -> Bob: A, A'
     1. Alice <- Bob: B, B'